 From my experience, as I was trying to learn Spanish, I’ve found that there are many native Spanish speakers, but very few of them knew enough English to provide me explanations or corrections of my mistakes.
 On the other hand, I have had cases where I would connect with another English speaker trying to learn Spanish.
 In this case, the other party could be more understanding but you’re still not getting the real experience of learning from a native speaker.

-Once you have taken 6-8 weeks of classes or private lessons, where you have a solid foundation of grammar structure and rules, you should be ready to go out into the world of conversation.
+Once you have taken 6-8 weeks of classes or private language lessons, where you have a solid foundation of grammar structure and rules, you should be ready to go out into the world of conversation.

 b.
 Difficulty finding the right partner